markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

-Variables needs to contain JSON-serializable content, such as strings, booleans, numbers, arrays, and JSON objects.\
+Variables must contain JSON-serializable content, such as strings, booleans, numbers, arrays, and JSON objects.\
-Nested values can be accessed using dot-notation, similar to JavaScript:
+Nested values are accessible using dot-notation, similar to JavaScript:

 {% markdoc-example %}